-J. Thomson: Since discharge tube experiments suggested the presence of negatively charged particles in an atom which is neutral, J. J. Thomson suggested that electrons are embedded in a sphere of positive charge.
+J. Thomson: An atom as a whole is electrically neutral because the negative and positive charges are equal in magnitude.
+J. J. Thomson suggested that electrons are embedded in a sphere of positive charge.

 E. Rutherford: The gold foil experiments of Rutherford suggested that all the positive charge is located in a very small space which is 10 times the radius of an atom.
 Therefore, Rutherford gave a model in which electrons are revolving round the nucleus.